gregorias/anki-code-highlighter/DEV.md

 ## Updating Pygments

-Anki code hightlighter comes in bundled with the [Pygments] library, and its version is tracked as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) inside this repository.
+Anki Code Highlighter comes in bundled with the [Pygments] library, and its version is tracked as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) inside this repository.